ozczecho/vzduch-dotek/README.md

 ## Changes

 * 2023.05 - Fix Setting Log Level.
 Clean up some code
+          - Add new property to the ac response that tells us the number of zones with the temperature puks
 * 2023.04 - Added a new Api  `aircons/{selectedId}/zones/{zoneId}/damper/{percentage}`.
 Allows you to set the damper percentage.
 Percentage must be between 0 and 100% and divisible by 5.
           - Updated the .net version to .net 7.0